Canada: Police begin arresting protest leaders | DW | 18.02.2022

 "What I can tell you is this weekend will look very different than the past three weekends."

-Canadian Prime Minister Justin Trudeau on February 14 invoked the Emergencies Act, which gave the police sweeping powers in times of crisis.
+In a statement, "he pledged to take back the entirety of the downtown core and every occupied space."

-Bell has deployed a large number of police officers and cordoned off downtown Ottawa.
+He added that "some of the techniques we are lawfully able and prepared to use are not what we are used to seeing in Ottawa."

-As police build presence, he had asked people to leave or face "imminent" action.
+A large number of police officers have since moved to the protest place and cordoned off the area.

 rm/fb (AFP, AP)